-We have introduced a coherent state description of lattice vibrations and re-cast interactions with electrons, providing a quite different paradigm for electron-phonon interactions than the conventional Fock state description.
-In the coherent state description, the quasi-classical field of the deformation potential acting as a non-perturbative internal field on electrons and preserving their coherence for many collisions.
+We have introduced a coherent state description of lattice vibrations and recast interactions with electrons, providing a quite different paradigm for electron-phonon interactions from the conventional Fock state description.
+In the coherent state description, the quasiclassical field of the deformation potential acts as an internal field on electrons, preserving their coherence for many collisions.
 This is analogous to an electron subject to a classical blackbody electromagnetic radiation field; photons are not counted, and the back-action of an electron on the incident field is neglected~\cite{milonni_introduction_2019}.
-In contrast, in the Bloch-Gr\"uneisen theory within the Fock state description of lattice vibrations, any electron coherence effects lasting longer than a single collision time are lost, since higher order scattering is approximated as an incoherent and uncorrelated concatenation of first order scattering events through Boltzmann transport~\cite{ziman2001electrons,DasSarmaPRB2009}.
+In contrast, in the Bloch-Gr\"uneisen theory within the Fock state description of lattice vibrations, any electron coherence effects lasting longer than a single collision time are lost, since higher-order scattering is approximated as an incoherent and uncorrelated concatenation of first-order scattering events through Boltzmann transport~\cite{ziman2001electrons,DasSarmaPRB2009}.

-We successfully performed both semiclassical (in Appendix \ref{app:SemiclassicalRay}) and fully quantum (in the main text) analysis of the problem using ray trajectory and wave packet propagation calculations, respectively.
-We find an agreement with Bloch-Gr\"uneisen theory in the weak field limit, and also go beyond by retaining the electron coherence over longer times, revealing high temperature coherence effects.
-For strong fields at high temperatures, the ``attempted" localization introduces crucial modifications on carrier transport, which might be related to the strange metal phase.
-We conclude that the electrons can remain coherent in spite of conversing with huge numbers of phonons, in an analogy with electrons in an electromagnetic field.
+We successfully performed both semiclassical (in Appendix \ref{app:SemiclassicalRay}) and fully quantum (in the main text) analysis of the problem using ray trajectory and wave-packet propagation calculations, respectively.
+We not only find an agreement with Bloch-Gr\"uneisen theory in the weak field limit, but also go beyond by retaining the charge carrier coherence over longer times, revealing high-temperature coherence effects.
+We conclude that the charge carriers can remain coherent in spite of conversing with huge numbers of phonons, in an analogy with electrons in an electromagnetic field.

-The wave picture of the lattice vibrations introduced in this paper opens new vistas unavailable using second quantized electron-phonon perturbation theory.
+For strong fields at high-temperatures, the ``attempted" localization introduces modifications on carrier transport, which might be related to the exotic phases of strange metals.
+The violation of Mott--Ioffe--Regel limit and nonsaturation of resistivity of some metals at high-temperatures, for example, can be a consequence of the transient localization phenomenon, which hinders the transport~\cite{PhysRevB.75.235106,PhysRevB.83.081202,afmTL}.

+In this work, we have considered the lattice to be a smooth continuum.
+Nonetheless, it is also possible to embed the problem within a discrete model: time-dependent tight-binding calculation, including the effect of lattice vibrations as time-dependent hopping parameters, as was carried out for graphene within the time-dependent Schr\"odinger equation with no adiabatic Born--Oppenheimer approximation ~\cite{mohanty_lazy_2019}.